Orff Schulwerk, Levels I, II, and III

-Orff Schulwerk Faculty: Michael Chandler, Paul Cribari, Andrew Ellingsen, Amy Fenton, Paul Hallsted, Richard Layton, Beth Melin Nelson, Jacqueline Schrader, and Meg Tietz
+Orff Schulwerk Faculty: Michael Chandler, Paul Cribari, Amy Fenton, Paul Hallsted, Richard Layton, Beth Melin Nelson, Jacqueline Schrader, Meg Tietz, and Ben Torres

 Michael Chandler, Ph.D. is Assistant Professor of Music and Coordinator of Music Education at Austin Peay State University in Clarksville, Tennessee.
 Michael taught music and movement to children in Texas public schools for 16 years, mostly in Lewisville ISD, where he was named Teacher of the Year at two elementary schools.
 His student ensembles have performed by invitation at TMEA conventions in San Antonio in 2013, 2007, and 2005.
 Michael has served as president of the North Texas Chapter of the American Orff-Schulwerk Association (AOSA), as a Regional Representative on the AOSA National Board of Trustees, chaired the AOSA Research Interest Group, the AOSA History Committee, the AOSA Apprentice Application Review Panel, and has also served on AOSA’s International Outreach Committee.
 Michael has presented workshops and sessions in 38 states, the District of Columbia, Puerto Rico, and Australia.
-In addition to teaching Orff levels at SMU, he teaches in the Orff certification program at the University of Memphis and in the San Francisco International Orff Course.
+In addition to teaching Orff levels at SMU, he teaches in the Orff certification programs at the University of Memphis and in the San Francisco International Orff Course.
 Michael earned the Ph.D. in Music Education from the University of North Texas.

 Paul Cribari, D.M.A. is an Orff Schulwerk teacher in the Cherry Creek School District in Colorado.
-There, he is the Coordinator for Performing Arts, K-12.
+There, he is the Coordinator for Visual and Performing Arts, K-12.
 Paul received his MA with a concentration in Orff Schulwerk from the University of St. Thomas, and his doctorate in Music Education from Boston University.
 In addition to his work with children Paul teaches levels I, II, and III of Orff Schulwerk at SMU, Metropolitan State University of Denver, and the San Francisco International Orff Schulwerk Course.
 Paul is a regular clinician for local chapters of AOSA and has presented sessions at state and local conferences, as well as numerous national conferences of AOSA.
 Internationally, he has taught in Italy and Hong Kong.
-Paul, along with co-author Richard Layton, recently published THE ELEMENTAL STYLE: A Handbook for Composers and Arrangers, Part I.
+Recent publications include THE ELEMENTAL STYLE: A Handbook for Composers and Arrangers, Part 1.